Overland Park Child Custody Lawyers

 - Parenting Time.
 Parenting time describes when and under what conditions a parent spends time with his or her minor child.
 When the child does not live with one parent, the rights of the non-residential parent to spend time with and have access to their child may be called visitation.

-Our Overland Park Child Custody Lawyers Step in for Child Custody and Parenting Plan Modifications
+Child Custody and Parenting Plan Modifications in Overland Park

 Our Overland Park child custody attorneys are often called upon to modify existing child custody and parenting plan agreements.
 After reviewing your file and determining that a modification is viable, our child custody lawyers will work with you towards obtaining a modified child custody order and creating a parenting agreement that will meet your needs and your children’s needs—and ensure a healthy family dynamic that works for both the short term and long term.